 Opportunity for funded PhD in Sustainability on Tribal Energy Sovereignty with Prof. Nathan Williams at the Golisano Institute for Sustainability – Rochester Institute of Technology

 The ideal student would have significant experience working with Indigenous communities and a strong understanding of and sensitivity to Indigenous cultures.
 Applicants should describe their experience and involvement with tribal communities in their personal statement.
 This project, and the Sustainability PhD program, is interdisciplinary in nature, involving both qualitative and quantitative methods.
 Advantageous backgrounds include work with energy systems, quantitative and computational skills, experience with qualitative research methods, and an interest in energy system modeling and policy.
 It is not necessary that students have experience in all of these areas but they should be interested in developing these interdisciplinary skills.
 A bachelor’s degree is required and a master’s degree would be beneficial.
-Financial support is available to cover full tuition and a monthly stipend.
+Financial support is available to cover full tuition, and a monthly stipend (contingent on continued program support).
 Indigenous students are encouraged to apply.
 RIT is committed to supporting indigenous scholars in STEM fields through the Native American Future Stewards Program.

 Native American tribes have a special status as sovereign nations within the United States.
 And while this sovereign status may be well established in law, in practice it is often challenged by relationships with state and federal governments, as well as private interests seeking to exploit tribal resources.
 For example, there is a long and troubled history of outside exploitation of Native energy resource that has led to environmental degradation, social harm, and insufficient economic gain on the part of tribes.
 Furthermore, tribal partnerships with non-tribal entities are complex, and may not provide adequate energy services on which tribal economies and well-being depend.
 Tribal energy sovereignty, the right of tribal nations to make their own decisions about how they generate and use energy, and develop their energy resources, is increasingly understood as a critical element of the sovereignty of tribes in general, and their environmental stewardship and economic futures.